Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us3000/readme.md

     UNKNOWN_REQUEST, "JOB_APPLICATIONS_REQUEST user1"

-- If there is a sintax error on the request, that is, the request is known but not conformat to the specification, the server will reply with:
+- If there is a syntax error on the request, that is, the request is known but does not conform to the specification, the server will reply with:

     ERROR_IN_REQUEST, «request», «error-description»